NOMADIC BACKPACKER

 I flew with Arajet from Felipe Ángeles (Mexico) to Santo Domingo (Dominican Republic)

-Arajet Airlines is the flag carrier and largest airline of the Dominican Republic, with headquarters in Santo Domingo.
+Arajet Airlines is the flag carrier and largest airline of the Dominican Republic, with its headquarters in Santo Domingo.
 Established in 2022, the airline provides low-cost flights to destinations in North, Central, and South America.

-I had booked this ticket back in September 2024.
 Flying these days is not as footloose and fancy free as it used to be.
-Check-in staff can and do ask for proof for an onward ticket, and immigration officers can and do ask to see proof that you intend to leave.
+Check-in staff can and do ask for an onward ticket, and immigration officers can and do ask to see proof that you intend to leave.
 I wanted to stay 6 months in Mexico, and it sure is easier when you have a flight out.

-Fast forward 6 months, I am now married, I have my temporary residency card so I don't actually have to leave but I will always travel.
-My wife knows that and the flight I had booked, would take me to the Dominican Republic, my 111th UN-Member State.
+Fast forward 6 months, I am now married, I have my temporary residency card, so I don't actually have to leave, but I will always travel.
+My wife knows that, and the flight I had booked would take me to the Dominican Republic, my 111th UN-Member State.

 You are required by law to register on the Electronic Ticket portal for entering and leaving the Dominican Republic.